 Mikami added that she had plans to do gravure (pin-up) work prior to leaving SKE48.
 “But [with the scandal] it was all gone at once,” she said.

-In June, 2015, adult video (AV) label Muteki released “Princess Peach,” Mikami’s debut in the trade.
-On January 1, 2016, Muteki released her second disc, “Pleasant Feeling.”
+In June 2015, AV label Muteki released “Princess Peach,” Mikami’s debut in the trade.
+The following New Year’s Day, Muteki released her second disc, “Pleasant Feeling.”

 Her career was well-received from the start.
 At the DMM Adult Awards 2016, a marquee event to honor the top female talent in the industry, she topped a field of 10 contestants in receiving the Best New Actress prize.
 The following year, she was crowned Best Actress at the same event.